wejeus/trakk/README.md

 Show any inconsistencies between original system files and mirror files and folders

 ### trakk --sync
-Synchronize potentially broken links and/or missing files or files detected in track dir but is added as watched files (missing in config)
+Synchronize potentially broken links and/or missing files or files detected in track dir but is added as watched files (missing in config).
+Automatically solves several merges issues.

 ### trakk --add
-Stage pathspec(s) to be included in tracking
+Stage files to be included in tracking

 ### trakk --remove
-Remove pathspec(s) from being tracked
+Remove file from being tracked